Kim Bowman : Represented Artist

-My works have been performed throughout the world and commissioned and performed by major orchestras and ensembles, such as the Residentie Orchestra The Hague, Amsterdam Sinfonietta, Holland Sinfonia, the Sydney Symphony Orchestra and the Meridian Arts Ensemble New York.
+My works have been performed throughout the world and commissioned and performed by major orchestras and ensembles, such as the Residentie Orchestra The Hague, Amsterdam Sinfonietta, Holland Sinfonia, the Sydney Symphony Orchestra, the Sydney Contemporary Orchestra and the Meridian Arts Ensemble New York.
 Reinbert de Leeuw, David Porcelijn, Etienne Siebens, Lucas Vis and Jac van Steen, among others, have conducted my works.

 I was born in Margaret River, WA, but mostly educated in the Netherlands, where I started art school in 1974.
 A few immature compositions date from those years.
 I also played guitars and drums in several New Wave bands.
 I started composition studies with David Porcelijn at the Utrecht Conservatorium of Music in 1986 and continued my studies with Claas de Vries at the Rotterdam Conservatorium of Music.
 I minored in cello, double bass and piano.
 Since 2005 I have been living in Sydney.

 Writing for a larger group of instruments has always had my preference.
 I like the fact that an orchestra can function as a dynamic and powerful machine, able to make tremendous noise, comparable to the physical experience of amplified pop music and be totally hectic in having many things going on at once.
 This in spite of the fact that nowadays most orchestras mainly fulfil the role of a historical museum and accordingly perform 'prestigious' works from the past, generally written by composers long dead.